hphelion/documentation/commercial/GA1/commercial.install-GA-security.md

 ## Network Topology ## {#network}

-HP Helion OpenStack is deployed on three physical networks: IPMI, Fiber Channel, and the Cloud LAN which is subdivided into VLANs to produce the External, Management, and Service LANs as depicted in the [Figure 1](#fig1).
+HP Helion OpenStack is deployed on three physical networks: IPMI, Fiber Channel, and the Cloud LAN which is subdivided into VLANs to produce the External, Management, and Service LANs as depicted in [Figure 1](#fig1).

 ##### Figure 1: Typical HP Helion OpenStack network topology {#fig1}
 <img src="media/Helion_Security1_50.png"/>

 <a href="javascript:window.open('/content/documentation/media/Helion_Security1.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">View larger image (opens in a new window)</a>

-In the Figure 1, the Border Router and the Aggregation Router are customer devices that perform routing at the perimeter of the environment.
+In [Figure 1](#fig1), the Border Router and the Aggregation Router are customer devices that perform routing at the perimeter of the environment.
 The Load Balancer is a recommended customer device to provide TLS termination.
 The following sections provide guidance on how to configure these network devices for improved security.
 Note that HP Helion OpenStack includes IPtable rules on each node to close network ports that are not needed, but applying additional rules to your network devices (as indicated in the sections that follow) will provide increased security.

 ## Securing the Perimeter {#perimeter}